sdkcodes/lara-ticket/README.md

 ### About
 <hr>
 A Laravel 5 package to handle ticket support system within your project.
 LaraTicket integerates nicely with the existing users database and authentication system.
 You are also at liberty to configure a number of options to make it match your project more closely.
+You can use LaraTicket straight out of the box without extra efforts or configurations

 ### Features
 1. Two main user roles (admin and user)